course-details-portlet

 The student

-• can carry out activities and measurements, in physics and chemistry, with the use of relevant equipment, evaluate necessary safety measures, and make calculations with and without digital tools
+• can carry out activities and measurements, in physics and chemistry, using relevant equipment, assess necessary safety measures, and make calculations with and without digital tools

-• can carry out teaching in technology and design with a focus on the process of designing and creating technological products
+• can carry out teaching in technology and design with a focus on the process of designing and creating technological products, and linking technology to relevant topics in science

 GENERAL COMPETENCY